Maldives tiger shark diving – Maldives liveaboards with tiger shark tours

 - Incredible experience.
 “Diving with tiger sharks, mantas and whale sharks.
 Amazing fish life on every reef.
 Incredible wall dives with tons of sharks.
 Boat owner and crew were amazing and super helpful and friendly, even in a period where the covid-19 was affecting their business.
 Food on the boat was very delicious as well!”
 Recommended for: Diving, crew and food.

-The last review is very recent being that it includes reference to Coronavirus-Covid-19.
+The second review is very recent one being that it includes reference to Coronavirus-Covid-19.

 Which means that whilst there are never any guarantees you’ll see tiger sharks (even on the dedicated tiger shark tours), at least this is a current sighting.